KenzoDu/RAG-explore_examples-BTBU/README.md

 # for javascript, npm install chromadb!
 # for client-server mode, chroma run --path /chroma_db_path
 ```
+### Python version

+It requires **Python 3.8 or later**.

+This example uses Python 3.8.11 on Windows and Python 3.9 on Macos

 ## Documentation Guidelines

 📌 **Whole Flow** :Complete full-process RAG system